xelatihy/yocto-gl/readme.md

 - **yocto_glu.h** - Quick and dirty rendering of images and shapes in OpenGL, useful to create interactive viewers.
 - **yocto_math.h** - A few vector math routines used to implement Yocto/GL libraries.

+## Documentation

+All documentation is included in each library file in plain ASCII.
+If desired, runs `doxygen` in the root directory to get html formatted documentation.

 ## Examples

 This repository contains Yocto/GL applications written to test the libraries.